How To Deplete Glycogen Stores

 Hydration

 Staying hydrated is also crucial for efficient glycogen storage.
+Hydration supports glycogen synthesis by ensuring that each gram of glycogen can bind with the water it needs to be stored effectively.
 In fact, every gram of glycogen needs at least 3 grams of water to be stored properly (5).

 Keeping Glycogen Levels Full